MixedMode-fX/Bleep-Drum-PIO/README.md

 # Bleep Drum for PlatformIO

-This the code used in https://www.youtube.com/watch?v=HCvKrhoXOpg
+This is the code used in [arduino in platformio : programming the bleep drum](https://www.youtube.com/watch?v=HCvKrhoXOpg)

 Based on the original code from Bleep Labs : https://github.com/BleepLabs/Bleep-Drum